cotarr/irc-hybrid-client-dev-tools/debug/README.md

 ## Description

 The /debug/ folder contains various irc-hybrid-client web server API tests that are written in native javascript using the Node.js assertion library.

 ## Scope

+Overall, the irc-hybrid-client application involves 3 parts: the web browser, the web server, and the IRC server.
+The tests in this debug utility are primarily intended to test the web server as it listens for incoming HTTP requests from the internet.
 The scope of these tests is limited to the web server routes related to security, authentication and basic function.

-This is independent of the web browser and will not test browser code.
+- This does not test the web browser code as it relates to being an IRC client..
+- This does not test the IRC client interface between the web server and the IRC server.

+Manual should be used to test specific functionality as an IRC client, such as parsing IRC commands for changing an IRC nickname, or sending a message to an IRC channel.

 ## setup